 In boiler-based heating supply the return temperature should not be too low (same adjustment procedure as above).

-A connected flow or energy meter based on M-bus signal can limit the flow or energy to a set maximum value.
-Furthermore, the limitation can be in relation to the outdoor temperature.
-Typically, the lower the outdoor temperature, the higher the accepted flow / power.
+Furthermore, the return temperature limitation can be dependent of the outdoor temperature.
+Typically, the lower the outdoor temperature, the higher the accepted return temperature.